alialib/alia/docs/high-level-flow.md

 When you interact with this demo, the sequence of events is as follows:

-1. The asm-dom wrapper invokes `demo_ui` to determine the initial contents of the UI, and in response to what `demo_ui` declares, a 'Toggle the Message' button is created.
+1. alia/HTML invokes `demo_ui` to determine the initial contents of the UI, and in response to what `demo_ui` declares, a 'Toggle the Message' button is created.

-2. At some point, you (the user) click the button and the asm-dom wrapper invokes `demo_ui` again with a button click event. `demo_ui` calls `html::button`, and `html::button` recognizes that the button click event is meant for it, so it invokes its [action](actions.md), which toggles the state of `show_message`.
+2. At some point, you (the user) click the button and alia/HTML invokes `demo_ui` again with a button click event. `demo_ui` calls `html::button`, and `html::button` recognizes that the button click event is meant for it, so it invokes its [action](actions.md), which toggles the state of `show_message`.

 3. Immediately after this, the asm-dom wrapper invokes `demo_ui` *again* to refresh the UI. `demo_ui` again declares that the 'Toggle the Message'